lpsinger/userguide/procedures/classification.rst

 is what determines the latency of P_astro, which is negligible ( << 1 second)

 We plan to combine P_astro and EM-Bright under one umbrella of source classification in the near future.
-The probabiity of the presence of neutron star in the binary from the EM-Bright pipeline and the source type classification (BNS/NSBH/BBH) from the P_astro pipeline will be used for consistency checks.
+The probability of the presence of neutron star in the binary from the EM-Bright pipeline and the source type classification (BNS/NSBH/BBH) from the P_astro pipeline will be used for consistency checks.